gsiems/plprofiler_client/README.md

 ![Profile detail](doc/profile_detail.png)

-# Limitations
+## Limitations

-This is subject to the same limitations as plprofiler... namely that SQL functions don't show up in the profiler data.
+This is subject to the same limitations as plprofiler... namely that plprofiler only works for ```LANGUAGE plpgsql``` functions/procedures.